 Breathing in Surya Namaskar

 Different styles of Sun Salutation follow different breathing patterns.
-The breathing pattern in Ten Point Sun Salutation is tabulated below.
+The breathing pattern in the Ten Point Sun Salutation is tabulated below.

 Precautions and Contraindications